 Your contractor should be qualified to do the work.

 If you’re going to pay someone to do work that you don’t feel up to doing, be sure that you’re paying someone who is qualified to do the work.
 Just because someone has a truck with a sign on it and a toolbox in the back doesn’t mean they’re the best choice for serious renovation work.
-Does your contractor hole a contractor’s license?
+Does your contractor hold a contractor’s license?
 What other certifications does he hold?

 Corey Yates, owner of Sunlight Contractors, LLC, is the single most licensed residential insulation installer in the state.
 Corey holds seven different license classifications from the Louisiana State Licensing Board For Contractors (LSLBC).
 He is a Master spray foamer certified by the SPFA.
 Corey also has an additional 7 certifications with the Building performance institute.